Las Vegas, Nevada – Homes For Sale

-New York, New York created excitement in 1997 and another locals hotel-casino, Sunset Station, were the highlights that year.
-Bellagio with its upscale presence and spectacular water show made a splash in 1998.
+New York, New York created excitement in 1997, and another locals hotel-casino, Sunset Station, were the highlight of that year.
+Bellagio, with its upscale presence and spectacular water show, made a splash in 1998.

 As Summerlin was growing strong, the Resort at Summerlin (now The Rampart and J.W.
 Marriott) opened in 1999.
 The city had no choice but to grow.

 Over 45,000 hotel rooms opened in the 1990’s decade.
 And growth hasn’t stopped, but it’s different too.

 Analysts predict that a new trend is occurring in Las Vegas.
 During the 1990s, the city re-branded itself as a family vacation destination.
 In hindsight, marketing to families resulted in a financial loss from taking business away from gaming and showroom revenue.
 Adults – Only properties may be the wave of the future.

 November of 2020 saw a new era ushered in with Circa in Downtown and The Cromwell on the Strip.
 Amidst the pandemic, Circa opened to rave reviews.